 The unsecured subordinated debt is not reflected as a liability when determining the excess of assets over liabilities on the statutory basis as it is regarded as capital for statutory purposes.
-R1 250m of additional subordinated debt was raised on 12 August 2015, and R1 000m of existing subordinated debt was redeemed on 15 September 2015.

 4. RECONCILIATION BETWEEN EXCESS OF ASSETS OVER LIABILITIES ON THE PUBLISHED REPORTING BASIS AND THE STATUTORY BASIS